History of Benitoite Gem Mine

 This stone has also quite an impressive index of refraction – it is one of the brightest, fieriest gemstones, surpassing diamond in this respect.

 This mineral forms beautiful crystals of a rare form with five points.
-Sometimes is found even rarer star-shaped form with 6 points – there have been found approximately 24 pieces of such benitoite crystals.
+Sometimes is found an even rarer star-shaped form with 6 points – there have been found approximately 24 pieces of such benitoite crystals.

 Benitoite can be fairly easily identified by ultraviolet light – then it glows in a bright blue to white color.